 - A training programme to ensure that Pensions Committee and Pension Board members develop the required level of knowledge and understanding of the LGPS; - Identifying the objectives of the Funds in the Funding Strategy Statements, Statement of Investment Principles and Service Plan.
-Quarterly updates are presented to the Pensions Committee; - Monitoring the achievement of objectives by the Pensions Committee and senior officers; - A systematic approach to monitoring service performance by the Pensions Committee, senior officers and stakeholders including benchmarking of services; - A clear statement of risk combined with effective risk management arrangements.
+Quarterly updates are presented to the Pensions Committee; - Monitoring the achievement of objectives by the Pensions Committee and senior officers; - A systematic approach to monitoring service performance by the Pensions Committee, senior officers and stakeholders including benchmarking of services in terms of quality and cost against other Local Government Pension Scheme funds; - A clear statement of risk combined with effective risk management arrangements.
 A risk register is updated and regularly reported to the Pensions Committee; - The Monitoring Officer reports on any non-compliance with laws and regulations of which the Pensions Committee are made aware; - Operating within clearly established investment guidelines defined by the Local Government Pension Scheme Investment Regulations and the Funds' Statement of Investment Principles; - Compliance with the CIPFA Principles for Investment Decision Making in the Local Government Pension Scheme and the Myners Principles on investment;